Iranian film on Prophet Mohammad stirs calls for Tehran to ban it

 "Most of these reactions are political," Sami Yusuf, who is one of the Islamic world's biggest musical stars and who sang the soundtrack for the film, told Reuters.

-"I am sure people in Al-Azhar and others who criticise the film haven’t seen it yet.
+"I am sure people in Al-Azhar and others who criticize the film haven’t seen it yet.
 They are against the film only because it’s a cultural export of Iran."

 He said it was a "shame" there were only two major productions describing the life of Mohammad, in contrast to the many on Jesus Christ and other prophets.

-Note: (This version of the story clarifies the sourcing of comments in paragraphs 7 and 8.)